g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 ### Ambivalence towards art and work

-The script has some contempt for the rave babblers and the idiot edginess of the <a href="">Skulls</a>.
+The script has some contempt for the rave babblers and the idiot edginess of the Skulls.
 People who mistake artistic shock for a political statement.
+(TODO: write about how the idiot ravers are actually the heart of the story, the titular theme, living inside liberalism's ruins, hedonistic but wise.)

 The developers are represented throughout the game.
 The failure of <a href="http://web.archive.org/web/20160517101025/http://devblog.fortressoccident.com/">Fortress Accident</a> is their fear for their own fate.